Lee Tze-fan: Subject Matter

 Lee Tze-fan was of the first generation of Hoklo Taiwanese artists who created foreign influenced paintings.
 His works were performed in the fusion of art styles, between social realism, expressionism and abstractionism.
+He created thousands of works throughout his lifetime, encompassing a wide range of subject matters.
+Landscapes, including cultural scenery, were his most common theme.
+Additionally, he explored subject matters including architecture (towns, buildings, pavilions, and towers), gardens, street scenes, interiors, flowers, still life, people, events, and foreign landscapes.